3 Guitar Exercises for Stiff or Sensitive Hands

 How a Manual Osteopath and Guitarist uses simple, science-backed ways to reduce tension and play with more ease

-As both a guitarist and a Manual Osteopathic Practitioner, I’ve spent years helping over-40 players loosen up their hands, protect their joints, and keep playing the songs they love.
+As both a guitarist and a movement specialist with training in manual osteopathy and personal training, I’ve spent years helping over-40 players loosen up their hands, protect their joints, and keep playing the songs they love.

-This post will give you 3 practical exercises that actually work for arthritic or painful hands.
+This post will give you 3 practical exercises that actually work for stiff, arthritic or sensitive hands.

 Not gimmicks.
 Not 20-minute routines.

-Just simple resets based on osteopathic principles and adult learning.
+Just simple resets based on my 15 + years of experience and adult learning.
+Some of the core ideas that guide my

 Think of it this way: strumming without warming up is like sprinting straight out of bed.
 Your joints will rebel, and they’ll win.